prtcl/plonk/README.md

 Cool things about plonk:

+* Inspired by the "missing" functions that environments like Max and SuperCollider provide
 * Time-based functions that use a familiar generator-inspired API
 * Flexible design allows for use in animation loops, creative coding projects, async schedulers, synthesis engines, etc
-* Reliable reporting of intervals and elapsed time from every function
 * Can be used in React or vanilla JS/TS projects in the browser or Node
-* Inspired by the "missing" functions that environments like Max and SuperCollider provide

 Development of v2 is ongoing, docs and examples coming soon!